Flow-Scanner/lightning-flow-scanner-cli/README.md

 ### Automatically Runs On Pull Requests:

-`on:pull_request` will trigger Flow Scanner every time a pull request is opened, or updated.
+`on:pull_request` will trigger Flow Scanner to scan changed flow files every time a pull request is opened.

 ### Or Run It Manually:

-`on:workflow_dispatch` allows you to run the action manually, by following these steps:
+`on:workflow_dispatch` allows you to run the action on all Flows manually, by following these steps:
     1. Navigate to the "Actions" tab of your GitHub repository.
     2. Click on "Run Flow Scanner" in the list of available workflows.
     3. Press the "Run workflow" button to trigger the action.